ojaaaaannnn/SecuSploitX/README.md

 ## 🧑‍💻 About Us & Contributors

-Sploit is built by a talented, multidisciplinary team:
+SecuSploitX is built by a talented, multidisciplinary team:

 ### **Core Team & Roles**

 - **Joel**
   *Lead UI Designer & Visual Planner*
-  Designs and implements all graphical elements, user flows, and ensures Sploit's GUI is both intuitive and visually compelling.
+  Designs and implements all graphical elements, user flows, and ensures SecuSploitX's GUI is both intuitive and visually compelling.

 - **Tara**
   *Lead Developer & Technical Assistant*